-Maybe it’s the Army coming out in me but following the previous point it’s always good to explore the potential problems, and decide what you’re action on are, before the trade takes place.
+Maybe it’s the Army coming out in me but following the previous point, it’s always good to explore the potential problems and decide what you’re actions on are before the trade takes place.

 Ask yourself a set of questions like this: